wfchiang/s3fp/README.md

 The error scenarios are triggered with witnessing inputs.
 Such inputs can be useful in various purposes such as program analysis and tuning.

+For more information, please refer to the related publications:

+- Wei-Fan Chiang, Ganesh Gopalakrishnan, Zvonimir Rakamaric, and Alexey Solovyev.
+"Efficient search for inputs causing high floating-point errors".
+In PPoPP, 2014.

 Installation
 ------------